MarcusPianco/ecommerce-typescript-redux/README.md

 React project that provide a UI interface to Learn redux :).
 The relevance of these project is the exemple of the redux and typescript, was a very difficult to find a good structure to manager the state and consider the relationship between types.

 Please see the store folder and give me some feedback :)!!
-Thanks.
+Thanks.git push

 ## Technologies